timelapse-project/timelapse/README.md

 ## Architecture

-Bet-no-loss software is composed of 2 parts:
+Timelapse software is composed of 3 parts:
 - **Back-End**:
 The **Ethereum smart-contracts** deployed on the testnets.
 They are written in Solidity.
 - **Front-End** (DApp):